Benign Skin Tumor

 Treatment

 The growth is harmless and does not need to be removed.
-Some people may want it removed when it is irritated by clothing or jewelry or is unsightly.
+Some people may want it removed when it is irritated by clothing or jewelry or they do not like how it looks.
 This may result in small dark or light spot or a scar.

 It can be removed using: